awsdocs/amazon-redshift-management-guide/doc_source/managing-parameter-groups-console.md

 ## Deleting a Parameter Group<a name="parameter-group-delete"></a>

 You can delete a parameter group if you no longer need it and it is not associated with any clusters\.
-You can only delete custom parameter groups\.
+You can only delete custom parameter groups\.<a name="parameter-group-delete-task"></a>

 **To delete a parameter group**